serversuck/pxt-PTKidsBIT/README.md

 ### motorWrite Block

-Use PTKidsBIT's motorWrite block to drives 1 motor forward and backward.
+Use PTKidsBIT's MotorWrite block to drives 1 motor forward and backward.
 The speed motor is adjustable between 0 to 100.

 * The motor must be select either `1` or `2`
 * Speed is an integer value between `-100` to `100` (Greater than 0 is forward, less than 0 is backward)